Triggering Task Runs

 First: Create an API key

-Triggering task runs from your code requires a Render API key.
+Triggering task runs from code requires a Render API key.

 Create an API key with these steps, then return here.

-The Workflows SDK is currently available only for Python.
+The Render SDK is currently available for TypeScript and Python.

-SDKs for other languages are coming soon.
+SDKs for additional languages are planned for future releases.
 To execute tasks from other languages, use the Render API.

-Follow these steps to execute workflow tasks from application code using the Workflows SDK.
+Follow these steps to execute task runs from your code using the Render SDK.

 1. Install the SDK